Hurry Up Tomorrow: Critical reception

+VICE described the album as an "apt will and testament" for the Weeknd's whole project, calling it "the kind of 5D novel-in-song that only Kanye West used to be capable of making".
 The Independent praised Hurry Up Tomorrow as the Weeknd's most ambitious project yet, likening it to a feature-length film with seamless transitions and a rich blend of electronic and R&B influences, awarding the work a perfect score.
 The review highlighted the album's cinematic scope, personal lyricism, and bold artistic risks, calling it a fitting conclusion to the trilogy that began with After Hours.
 In a positive review, Clash praised Hurry Up Tomorrow as "a structurally intricate and sonically expansive conclusion" to the Weeknd's trilogy, blending elements from his entire discography into a cohesive and emotionally resonant experience.
 The review highlighted the album's ambitious scope, genre-spanning production, and reflective closing moment, calling it a "sonic supernova" and awarding it a 9/10 rating.
 NME described Hurry Up Tomorrow as a fitting potential swansong for the Weeknd, marking the final chapter of a loose trilogy exploring fame, pain, and transformation.
 The review praised the album's mix of moody synth-pop and bold experimentation while highlighting its introspective lyrics, star-studded collaborations, and cinematic scope.

 The Guardians review of Hurry Up Tomorrow was more mixed, describing the album as both "captivating" and "exhausting", with the Weeknd's great musical production often undermined by shallow, self-pitying lyrics about fame.
 Despite its impressive sound, the review suggests that the album's lack of depth and its overtly theatrical tone may signal the end of the Weeknd's persona.